What Is a CRM Software? Guide for SMEs in Singapore

-If you run a small or mid-sized business, your customer data probably sits in multiple places.
+If you run a small or mid-sized business, your customer data likely sits in multiple places.
 Spreadsheets, inboxes, WhatsApp chats, and sometimes even on someone’s phone.
-It feels manageable at first.
-Then leads get missed, follow-ups become inconsistent, and answering “What is our pipeline worth?” becomes guesswork.

 In this guide, we’ll cover:

-- What a CRM really is and why Small and Mid-Sized Businesses need one.
+1. What a CRM is and why small businesses need one

 1. What a CRM Really Is and Why Small and Mid-Sized Businesses Can’t Grow Without One